minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 incredible amounts of donations, from the fossil fuel industry, for example.
-In a system where legislation should be made with the population in mind, the possibility of incumbents receiving campaign contributions has a bad aftertaste for the health of the american democracy @Weschle_2022b.
+In a system where legislation should be made with the population in mind, the possibility of incumbents receiving campaign contributions has a bad aftertaste for the health of the American democracy @Weschle_2022b.
 Moreover, given the steep rise in expenditures for congressional elections over the past 20 years, the effect which moneyed interest will have on votes will likely increase.